Form 8854

 You are considered to have relinquished your U.S. citizenship on the earliest of the following dates:

-• The date that the State Department issued a certificate of loss of nationality.
+3. The date the State Department issued a certificate of loss of nationality.

 Long-Term Resident Defined